seiszhang/ucerf3-etas-results/2019_09_18-ComCatM7p1_ci38457511_28DaysAfter_KMLSurface_ShakeMapSurface_FieldVerified/README.md

 These plots compare simulated sequences with data from ComCat.
 All plots only consider events with hypocenters inside the ComCat region defined in the JSON input file.

-Last updated at 2019/11/29 23:33:31 UTC, 17 weeks after the simulation start time.
+Last updated at 2019/12/05 08:33:26 UTC, 124.2 days after the simulation start time.

-Total matching ComCat events found: 253
+Total matching ComCat events found: 257

 ### ComCat Magnitude-Number Distributions
 *[(top)](#table-of-contents)*